Department of Health Memorandum: Access to Patient Information

 The law permits access by "qualified persons."
 "Qualified persons" include the patient or an incapacitated adult patient's legal guardian.
 A parent or legal guardian of a minor may access the minor's records when the parent or guardian consented to the care and treatment described in the record or when the care was provided without consent in an emergency resulting from an accidental injury or the unexpected onset of serious illness.
 "Qualified persons" also include the executors and administrators of estates of deceased patients, and if there is no will, the distributees of the estate under the Estates, Powers and Trusts Law.
 An attorney representing a "qualified person" is also a "qualified person," provided that the attorney has a signed power of attorney authorizing the attorney to request medical records.
 Health care providers, insurance companies, other corporate entities and attorneys lacking a power of attorney are not qualified persons.
 Although they are not necessarily "qualified persons" under Section 18, health care agents and surrogates with authority to make health care decisions for patients under Public Health Law Articles 29‑C and 29‑CC have a right to receive medical information in order to make those decisions.

 Section 18 requires that within 10 days of a written request for access to records, the provider must give the qualified person the opportunity to inspect the records.
-Providers must also provide copies of records if copies are requested.
-Providers are permitted to charge reasonable fees to recover costs for inspections and copying.
-However, a qualified person cannot be denied access to information solely because of inability to pay.
+Providers must also provide copies of records if copies are requested within a reasonable time frame.
+Providers are permitted to charge reasonable fees to recover costs for inspections, shipping and copying.
+However, a qualified person cannot be denied access to information solely because of an inability to pay.
+No charge may be imposed under this section for providing, releasing, or delivering patient information or copies of patient information where requested for the purpose of supporting an application, claim or appeal for any government benefit or program.

 The law also states that access to the following records or parts of records may be denied: